KristjanESPERANTO/MagicMirror-3rd-Party-Modules/README.md

 _Note_: Images will only be included if a free license is specified in the `package.json`.

+### check_modules_js.js

+This script does some additional checks on the modules like if the main js file is named correctly or minified.

 ### check_modules.py

 This script goes through all cloned modules and performs various checks.
 The result is written to the files [`result.md`](result.md) and [`modules.json`](./docs/data/modules.json).